 You can complete and submit a SNAP applictation on your own, online through DTA Connect.

 You can fax a paper application to 617-887-8765 or mail it to:

 DTA Document Processing Center

 Once your application has been received, a caseworker from the Department of Transitional Assistance (DTA) will call you to conduct an interview over the phone.
-Your caseworker is the person you will work with and send updates to until your application is complete.

 You can submit verifications with your application or separately.
 You have 30 days to submit these documents to your DTA.
 These include: